-Each Tuesday at lunch will be a designated special priced meal, which will be available to faculty, staff and students with a valid Fontbonne ID.
+Each Tuesday at lunch will be a designated special priced meal, which will be available to faculty, staff, and students with a valid Fontbonne ID.
+Community member without their valid ID will have to pay the standard casual meal rate.